 On December 8th, 2005, the _Northwest Asian Weekly_ honored Professor Matsuda with a Lifetime Achievement Award.
 You can read its description of his achievements in the article: “Past Injustice Drives Matsuda.”
 We are also pleased to publish his poem, titled “Too Young to Remember Minidoka, Idaho.”

 Larry Matsuda agreed to share memories in a videotaped interview conducted by Allison Shephard and Trevor Griffey on November 3, 2005.
-To the right are streaming-video excerpts of the interview in windows media format.

 Larry Matsuda wrote a regular column for the UW Daily in 1969.Photo courtesy Larry Matsuda.